Skip to main content

 Idempotent

-Create a new Godot scene file with a single root node.
-Specify project path, scene path, and optional root node type (Node2D, Node3D, or Control).
+Create a new Godot scene file with a root node of specified type (Node2D, Node3D, or Control).
+Writes a .tscn file at the given path, overwriting if it exists.

 Instructions

 Create a new Godot scene file with a single root node.
 Writes a fresh .tscn at scenePath.
 Use when starting a new scene from scratch; for adding nodes to an existing scene, use add_node. rootNodeType defaults to Node2D — pass "Node3D" for 3D scenes or "Control" for UI.
 Saves automatically.
 Overwrites silently if the file already exists.
-Returns { success, scenePath } as JSON text.
+Returns: success and the scenePath that was written.

 Input Schema